dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

             :align: center

     #.
-        Select a kernel by going to the upper right corner, clicking select kernel and then choosing the version of Python you want to use.
+        You can select a kernel by going to the upper right corner, clicking :menuselection:`Select Kernel`, and then choosing the version of Python you want to use.

         .. image:: /learn-more/images/VSC-select-kernel.png
             :width: 100%